EnesAlgan76/Flutter_AdvancedNoteApp/README.md

 - The note viewing and adding page are the same class.
 The content is organized according to the sent data.
 - Added reminder feature with the help of FlutterLocalNotificationsPlugin class.
+- Snackbars displayed with the help of get library in different parts of the project
+- Changes in your notes will be saved even if you press the back button.